puruhirave/DesignPatterns/Structural Patterns/README.md

 ![decoratorpattern - copy](https://user-images.githubusercontent.com/6056609/43304294-2b0a2f48-9191-11e8-90dc-e00371a7578a.png)

-* The Decorator pattern is implemented with C++11 code.
+* The Decorator pattern is implemented with C++11 features.
 This code explains how the Momo objects are decorated at runtime without changing there behaviour?
-Following screenshot shows Veg Momo object decorated with FriedMomo Decorator and ChocolateMomo Decorator.
+Following driver code creates VegMomo, NonVeg Momos and decorates these objects.

 * Driver code for Momo Store
 ```C